 MariaDB is distributed under the GPL license, version 2.

-The new MariaDB client libraries for C and Java are distributed under the LGPL license, version 2.1 or later.
+The MariaDB client libraries for C, Java and ODBC are distributed under the LGPL license, version 2.1 or later.
 The LGPL license allows you to distribute these MariaDB client libraries freely with any application.

 The MariaDB client library included with the MariaDB server is also GPL version 2, but has a FLOSS exception that allows you to combine it with most other open source software, without conflicting with their license, even if that license is incompatible with the GPL.
 We do however recommend you to use the new client libraries for any non-GPL application.